WAVE-hamburg/wave-hamburg.github.io/_pages/wave.md

 ## Contact

 Have we peaked your interest?
 Would you like to contribute?
-If you wish to contribute, or get an impression of what we work on, please contact: Prof. Celine Hadziioannou.
+If you wish to contribute, or get an impression of what we work on, please [contact Prof. Celine Hadziioannou <i class="fa  fa-envelope-square" aria-hidden="true"></i>](mailto:celine.hadziioannou@uni-hamburg.de).

-## Acknowledgements

-The use of the interrogator from the company OptaSense was sponsored by the former Dean of the MIN Faculty, Prof. Dr. Heinrich Graener.
-We thank Dr. Martin Karrenbach from OptaSense for on-site advice and service.
-We would also like to thank the company Baudynamik and Dr.-Ing.
-Michael Mistler for the additional excitation with the vibrotruck on campus.
-We are very appreciative of the IT group at DESY, in particular Tobias Ladwig, for their support in establishing the fiber connection.
-We thank the Physnet data center for providing the servers, computing capacity, and data storage, as well as for advice on the architecture for data analysis.
-We further thank the European XFEL operations team for their support with georeferencing and access to the accelerator.